risc0/risc0/website/api_versioned_docs/version-0.18/bonsai/eth-examples.md

 ### BonsaiStarter.sol

-This [test contract][bonsai-starter.sol] in the [Bonsai Foundry Template] provides an example of two different ways Bonsai can be integrated with Ethereum smart contracts using the [Bonsai Ethereum Relay][eth-relay].
+This [test contract][bonsai-starter.sol] in the [Bonsai Foundry Template][foundry-template] provides an example of two different ways Bonsai can be integrated with Ethereum smart contracts using the [Bonsai Ethereum Relay][eth-relay].

 [zkvm-examples]: /api/zkvm/examples
 [remote-proving]: /api/zkvm/quickstart#remote-proving